What is a work permit and where can I get one?

 A work permit is a legal document required by the state of California that allows a person under 18 years of age to hold a job.
 You may get a work permit from your local public high school.
 There are four steps in obtaining a work permit:

-- Return the completed work permit application to your school where the work permit will be processed and typed.
+- Return the completed work permit application to your high school where the work permit will be processed and typed.
 Your school will need 48 hours to process the Work Permit.

 - Bring the typed work permit back to the prospective employer.